Shaaali/identity-apps/docs/guides/applications/spa/README.md

 The main advantage of single-page application is its speed.
 Since content is dynamically updated as the user interacts with it, user does not need to wait for page reloads.
 User can experience a seamless flow with high responsiveness from application.

-JavaScript frameworks and libraries, such as AngularJS, React, Vue.js, are some popular technologies which are adopted to build SPAs.
+JavaScript frameworks and libraries, such as AngularJS, React, Vue.js, are some popular technologies adopted to build SPAs.

 ## Secure your SPA with Asgardeo